Deriving an underlying mechanism for discontinuous percolation: Methods and Results

 As discussed in~\cite{Timme2010}, whenever a single edge is added to the evolving graph, $C_1$ may increase due to one of three mechanisms: (1) {\tt Direct growth}, when the largest component merges with a smaller one; (2) {\tt Doubling}, when two components both of fractional size $C_1$ merge (this is the largest increase possible); (3) {\tt Overtaking}, when two smaller components merge together to become the new largest.
-In~\cite{Timme2010} it is strictly proven that if direct growth is prohibited up to the step when only two components are left in the system, then a strongly discontinuous transition ensues.
-We next show via analytic arguments that throughout the subcritical regime, for $\beta < 1$, direct growth only occurs when the largest component merges with an essentially isolated node and all significant growth is due to overtaking.
-In contrast, for $\beta >1$ the evolution is initially the same, but once $C_1 \sim n^{1/\beta}$, large direct growth of $C_1$ dominates.
+In~\cite{Timme2010} it is proven that if direct growth is strictly prohibited up to the step when only two components remain in the system, then a strongly discontinuous transition ensues.
+We next show via analytic arguments that for our modified BFW process, if $\beta < 1$ then throughout the subcritical regime direct growth only occurs when the largest component merges with an essentially isolated node and all significant growth is due to overtaking.
+In contrast, if $\beta >1$ then the initial evolution is the same, but once $C_1 \sim n^{1/\beta}$, large direct growth of $C_1$ dominates.
+(Unlike~\cite{Timme2010}, which requires overtaking until only two components remain, here the discontinuous transition occurs when there are still an infinite number of components in the limit of number of nodes $n \rightarrow \infty$.)

-Using the notation of~\cite{T. Bohman and A. Frieze}, let $t$ denote the number of accepted edges and $u$ the total number of sampled edges.
+Using the notation of~\cite{BF}, let $t$ denote the number of accepted edges and $u$ the total number of sampled edges.
 Thus for any $k$ (the maximum allowed component size), the fraction of accepted edges $t/u \ge g(k)$.
 If $t/u$ is sufficiently large an edge leading to $C_1 n > k$ can be simply rejected.
 In contrast, if $t/u=g(k)$ and the next edge sampled, denoted $e_{u+1}$, would lead to $C_1 n > k$ that edge cannot be simply rejected since $t/(u+1)<g(k)$.
 One of two situations must happen, either: (i) $k$ increases until the edge $e_{u+1}$ is accommodated, or (ii) $g(k)$ decreases sufficiently that $t/(u+1) \ge g(k)$ and $e_{u+1}$ is rejected.
-Thus we need to determine the order of the smallest augmentation of $k$ that makes $t/(u+1)>g(k)$.
-For $\beta \ge 0.5$ and any $k$ the smallest fraction of accepted edges is
+To determine which situation happens first, we need to determine the order of the smallest augmentation of $k$ that makes $t/(u+1)>g(k)$.
+For $\beta \ge 0.5$ the smallest fraction of accepted edges for any $k$ is

 Rearranging Eq.~\ref{eqn:a} and differentiating by $k$ yields